-This course examines the theories and practices of RAID (Redundant Array of Inexpensive Disks) and remote system forensics.
+Students examine the theories and practices of RAID (Redundant Array of Inexpensive Disks) and remote system forensics.
 Concepts addressed in this course include disk imaging, retrieval, maintenance, backup, analysis, and presentation of digital evidence from RAID and remote systems.

 DFSC 7355.
 Intrusion Forensic Analysis.
 3 Hours.